blair3sat/fdls/README.md

 # FDLS Filter Design Algorithm

-The FDLS (frequency-domain least squares) algorithm converts discrete arrays of desired frequency, amplitude, and phase samples to the optimal numerator and denominator coefficients of a IIR transfer function or difference function.
+The FDLS (frequency-domain least squares) algorithm converts discrete arrays of desired frequency, amplitude, and phase samples, along with a desired group delay, to the optimal numerator and denominator coefficients of a IIR transfer function or difference function.
 To do this, it computes the desired output values in Y,